zotonic/zotonic/doc/manuals/datamodel/resources.rst

 categories and predicates themselves are represented as rsc records and can, subsequently, have their own page on the web site.

-Categories are organised in a hierarchical fashion, and is used to organise the resources into meaningful groups.
+Categories are organized in a hierarchical fashion, and is used to org anise the resources into meaningful groups.
 Zotonic has a standard set of categories (see :ref:`manual-datamodel-domainmodel`, but it is very usual to define your own in your own site, resulting in a custom :term:`domain model`.